JasonAlanya/flask-mysql-app/database/README.md

 # Database Setup Guide

 ## Overview
-This setup containerizes and start a MySQL 8.0 database with predefined tables and stored procedures for managing employee records.
+This setup containerizes and start a MySQL 8.0 database with predefined tables and views for managing employee records.
 The database is dynamically configured using environment variables.

 ## Folder Structure
 ```